top of page

 Dear Friends of St. Anne's Shrine,

-St. Anne’s Shrine provides a hopeful and comforting environment to help people participate in the life of the Church through the Sacraments and retreat experiences.
-Friends like you help us conduct this ministry.
-There are many ways to help the Shrine fulfill its mission.
-Our Planned Giving page suggests ways you can donate funds through IRA Qualified Charitable Distributions, gifts of stock, bequests in your Will, Living Trust, or as a beneficiary on your IRA, and through other financial instruments.
+Our ministry at St. Anne’s Shrine also tries to express the mysteries of our faith.
+We do this through the celebration of the Sacraments and in various retreat experiences.
+Friends like you help us fulfill this ministry because you make the Shrine possible.
+There are many ways to help the Shrine financially especially at the end of the calendar year.
+Our Planned Giving page suggests ways you can donate funds through IRA Qualified Charitable Distributions, gifts of stock, bequests in your Will, a Living Trust, or as a beneficiary on your IRA, etc.

 Sincerely,